The Dot New TLD

 Google is releasing a new Top-level domain (TLD).
 Following the success of .app and .dev, Google’s new ‘dot.new’ TLD is currently in the Limited Registration Period (LRP) phase of its release and Yay.com are one of few approved registrars!
-If you’d like to own a .new domain, especially if you’re interested in one that is likely to be quite popular, you will want to start chasing it now in the LRP phase.
+If you’d like to own a 'dot new' domain name, especially if you’re interested in one that is likely to be quite popular, you will want to start chasing it now in the LRP phase.
 Once .new moves to the general availability stage, your desired .new domain name might already be gone.

-Google have their own ideas for what .new should primarily be used for and, in this LRP stage, are assessing applications for .new domains in which applicants have detailed their intended use case.
+Google have their own ideas for what .new should primarily be used for and, in this LRP stage, are assessing applications for dot new domain names in which applicants have detailed their intended use case.
 Primarily, .new is “…all about action” (Google, 2019)1.
 For example, Google’s own sheets.new and docs.new URLs will create a new Google Sheet or Doc respectively, whilst ‘music.new’ is a domain owned by Drake for the purpose of pushing new music and ‘link.new’ will direct you to bitly.com’s page for creating new links.

 So, really, anything ‘new’ will be well-suited to a .new domain!
 Actions and updates, like a link for downloading the latest version of a browser or application, will likely be served in the future by .new domains.
 We may see ‘chrome.new’ for downloading the latest version of Google Chrome, or a .new page from your favourite tech company for the purpose of purchasing their latest product releases or pre-ordering upcoming ones.
 If you can think of such an action URL being useful for you or your business, you will likely benefit from owning a .new domain.